Bridge End, Northumberland: Governance

 Bridge End is in the parliamentary constituency of Hexham.

 Economy

-Bridge End has a paper mill on the South Tyne, which started in 1763 and still exists.
-A century ago a visitor described how the rags were converted into beautiful white paper.
+Bridge End had a paper mill on the South Tyne, which started in 1763.
+A century ago, a visitor described how the rags were converted into beautiful white paper.
 The mill employed 63 hands.

 Landmarks

-The tollhouse stands at the southern end of the bridge and the building still has the original roof from which it is possible to see the original layout of the windows.
-However, by 2008, the southern window had been removed and replaced by a modern porch, and the northern window partially obscured by an extension.
+The tollhouse stands at the southern end of the bridge, and the building still has the original roof from which it is possible to see the original layout of the windows.
+However, by 2008, the southern window had been removed and replaced by a modern porch, and an extension partially obscured the northern window.

 Religious sites

 There is a Methodist church built in 1851.
-In appearance it resembles a barn rather than an ecclesiastical edifice.
+In appearance, it resembles a barn rather than an ecclesiastical edifice.